Persistent Homology with Selective Rips complexes detects geodesic circles: Detection of geodesic circles

 Defining $Q_r=[C]$ we directly see that (1) holds as $C$ does not depend on parameter $r$ specifically but rather on its lower (unattained) bound $|\a|/3$.

 We proceed by showing $Q_r$ is non-trivial using the winding number.
 By our assumptions and Lemma \ref{LemmaD} there exists a compact geodesically convex neighborhood $N$ of $\a$ in which $\a$ is the shortest non-contractible loop.
 By Lemma \ref{LemmaB} we may assume that each loop in $N$ is homotopic to the $k$-fold concatenation of $\a$ for some $k\in \ZZ$.
 Choose $T>0$ such that $N \supset \cN(\a, T)$ and $\nu=d(\cN(\a, T), N^C)>0$.
 Choose $\mu_T$ according to Lemma \ref{Lemma1} and $D$ according to Lemma \ref{LemmaDa}.
-Define $B_1=\min\{\mu_T, D\}$, $B_2=\min\{\nu, |\a|/3\}$.
+Choose $B_1 \in (|\alpha|/3, \min\{\mu_T, D\}/3)$ so that $|\alpha|-2 B_1>0$, and define $B_2=\min \{|\alpha|-2 B_1, \nu\}$ (in the last two paragraphs of Remark \ref{Rem:brilliant}, this sentence is handled using condition $a < \nu$ to obtain the conclusion for the Rips complex).
 By Proposition \ref{PropMain1} the winding number $\o_N$ is an invariant of each single homology class in $H_2(\sRips(X;a(r),2,b(r));G) $.
 Obviously the winding number of the trivial class is $0$.
 On the other hand $\o_N(C) = \pm 1$ by the following argument: \begin{itemize} \item All simplices of the form $\Delta_j$, which are contained in $N$, are of diameter less than $|\a|/3$ hence are of winding number $0$ by Remark \ref{Rem1}. \item Each non-central triangle (see Figure \ref{FigNullhomotopy}) of the form $\tau_{i,p}$ or $\s_l$, which is contained in $N$, has a filling of length at most $2|\a|/3$ hence is of winding number $0$ by Lemma \ref{LemmaDa} and the bottleneck property. \item Suppose a central triangle $\Delta$ in $N$ is of the form $\tau_{i,p}$.
 As it is of diameter at most $|\a|/3$ it is of winding number $\pm 1$ or $0$ by Corollary \ref{Cor2}.
 Assume $\o_N(\Delta)=\pm 1$.
 By the bottleneck property $\diam(\Delta)=|\a|/3$ and by geodesic convexity of $N$ the entire $\b_i$ is contained in $N$.
 This implies that $\b$ equals $\a$ as a subset of $X$, which contradicts our assumptions on $\b_i$. \item The central triangle of the form $\s_l$ is of winding number $\pm 1$ as its filling is $\a$. \end{itemize}

 In order to prove (2) note that by Remark \ref{Rem1} and Lemma \ref{LemmaDa} no triple of diameter less than $|\a|/3$ has a non-trivial winding number $\o_N$. \end{proof}

 The following two corollaries recast our main result in the setting of persistent homology, i.e., in the case when the coefficients form a field.
 In both cases persistence diagrams and corresponding barcodes exist by compactness (see the q-tameness condition of Proposition 5.1 of \cite{Cha2} for details).
 Given positive $a<b$ and a field $\FF$, an \textbf{elementary interval} $\{\FF\}_{r\in (a,b \rangle}$ (where ``$\ \rangle$'' denotes either an open or a closed interval endpoint) is a collection of vector spaces $\{V_r\}_{r>0}$ defined as: \begin{itemize} \item $V_r \cong \FF$ for $r\in (a,b \rangle$, \item $V_r =0$ for $r\notin (a,b \rangle$, \end{itemize} and bonding maps $V_r\to V_{r'}$ for all $r<r'$ being identities whenever possible (and trivial maps elsewhere).